-How can you draw retirement income from what you've saved?
-How might you create other income streams to complement Social Security?
-And what are some ways you can protect your retirement savings and other financial assets?
+How do you draw retirement income off what you've saved - how might you create other income streams to complement Social Security?
+How do you try and protect your retirement savings and other financial assets?

-Enlist a financial professional.

-The right person can give you some good ideas, especially one who understands the challenges women face in saving for retirement.
-These may include income inequality or time out of the workforce due to childcare or eldercare.
-It could also mean helping you maintain financial equilibrium in the wake of divorce or death of a spouse.
+Talking with a financial professional may give you some good ideas.
+You want one who walks your walk, who understands the particular challenges that many women face in saving for retirement (time out of the workforce due to childcare or eldercare, maintaining financial equilibrium in the wake of divorce or death of a spouse).